lakshaysahni08/Elucidata-project/readme.md

 2) Rounded Files - Adds a new column in the parent dataset with the name “Retention Time Roundoff (in mins)”.
 This column should have rounded-off values of the corresponding retention time

 3) Mean files - finds the mean of all the metabolites which have same "Retention Time Roundoff" across all the samples.

+To run The test cases -  on the terminal, run the test cases by using 'python manage.py test'